PMMA Pyrolysis Simulation -- from Micro- to Real-Scale: Real-Scale Setup --- Validation

 With the real-scale setup, the performance of the best parameter sets of the different IMPs (table~\ref{tab:SimpleConeIMP_BestPara}) is assessed.

-The fire development in the simulation is faster than the experiment for all parameter sets and fluid cell seizes, see figure~\ref{fig:PPSimBestParaHRR_MESH_B_20mm_Summary}.
+The fire development in the simulation is faster than the experiment for all parameter sets and fluid cell sizes, see figure~\ref{fig:PPSimBestParaHRR_MESH_B_20mm_Summary}.
 This could be related to the faster ramp-up of the burner in the simulation.
-It takes 10~s to reach the desired heat release, compared to 80~s in the experiment.
+It takes 10~s to reach the desired heat release, compared to the 60~s to~80~s in the experiment.
 Also, the burner is kept burning throughout the simulation, because the fire would extinguish otherwise (see below).
-Shutting the burner off in the experiment leads to a visible delay in fire development.
+Shutting the burner off in the experiment leads to a visible delay in fire development, see figure~\ref{fig:PP_Exp_Data} between about 100~s to 200~s.
 With larger fluid cells the overall fire development is more drawn out.
-This could be related to a poorer resolution in the radiation field, since for example the radiation angles are not adjusted here.
-This is also reflected in the TER indicating that less sample material is consumed than in the experiment, see figure~\ref{fig:PP_TER}.
+This could be related to a poorer resolution in the radiation field, since for example the radiation angles are not adjusted, using the FDS default of 104 solid angles.
+This is also reflected in the TER, indicating that less sample material is consumed than in the experiment, see figure~\ref{fig:PP_TER}.
+Overall, smaller fluid cell sizes, specifically C5, lead to HRR peak shapes with closer resemblance of the experiment data.
+With the chosen model settings here, the fluid cell resolution should be C5 or higher.
+Throughout all parallel panel simulations, Cone\_07 performs the worst.
+It uses the largest fluid cell size during the IMP.
+However, its performance may also be influenced by its IMP target, i.e. using the HRR and the back face temperature.
+This should be investigated in more detail in future work.

-The peak heat release is about 30\% to 40\% lower in the simulation, depending on fluid cell size and parameter set, see figure~\ref{fig:PPSimBestParaHRR_MESH_B_20mm_Summary}.
-Notable exception is the parameter set of Cone\_04.
+The peak heat release is about 30\% to 40\% lower in the simulation, depending on fluid cell size and parameter set, see figure~\ref{fig:PP_BaseAssessment_Peak}.
+A notable exception is the parameter set of Cone\_04.
 Its performance stands out, by most closely resembling the shape of experiment "PMMA R6" and reaching a similar peak HRR.
-This behaviour seems to be associated to neglecting the back face temperature as IMP target.
+This behaviour seems to be associated to neglecting the back face temperature as IMP target in the simplified cone calorimeter setup.
 In future work, it is worth to look in more detail at Cone\_04.
 Removing the back face temperature constraint seems to be beneficial for the real-scale and may be improved with better chosen temperature values for the ramps.